 I had a friend called Paulinho and we always broke things trying to improve them.
 One of those "improvements" was installing Linux Kurumin, a Brazillian Linux distribution based on Debian, and using KDE, as the desktop environment.
 We had no idea of what we were doing, with no sound, no internet, and no idea of how to install the drivers, soon we rollback to Windows 98 with Chinese drivers for the dial-up internet cards.

 Breaking and fixing my computer many times per month was my first experience with the area that would become my career in the future.

 Oh, I loved my Super Nintendo.

 I studied at Colégio Embraer Juarez Wanderley, one of the best high schools in Brazil at the time.
 I needed to do an entrance exam and must be among the 200 first candidates.

 I went to school at 7 AM and went back home at 7 PM every day.
 I had books, clothes, bus transport, and food paid for by the school.
 Those things are significant for me to mention because my family never had money, and I never asked for expensive gifts.
 I had a simple bike, an old and used computer, and an old game console with pirate games, and was perfect.

 During high school, I had some friends that created many projects with me.
 I've bought the "TheNets.org" domain name (using my mom's name and credit card), and I put many of those projects inside that domain.
 We've created OpenTibia servers, anime fansub, torrent trackers (to distribute the anime files), download portals for software and animes, blogs about games, and other subjects, and many, many other things.

-That was my first experience with a programming language, like Lua for OpenTibia and RPG Maker scripts and PHP and JS for the websites.
+That was my first experience with a programming language, like setting up OpenTibia and RPG Maker scripts and PHP and JS for the websites.